Levin College of Law

 About

-Prior to joining the academy, Professor Hardy spent close to a decade of her career as a law clerk for the federal judiciary.
-As a federal law clerk, she counseled the late Judge Stephan P. Mickle of the Northern District of Florida, and Judge Mary S. Scriven and Judge Thomas B. Smith (ret.) of the Middle District of Florida.
+Prior to joining the academy, Professor Hardy spent close to a decade as a law clerk for the federal judiciary.
+As a federal law clerk, she counseled the late Judge Stephan P. Mickle of the Northern District of Florida, and Judge Mary S. Scriven and the late Judge Thomas B. Smith of the Middle District of Florida.
 Professor Hardy began her law career in private practice as a litigation attorney at a large international law firm.

-Professor Hardy also has extensive experience in the nonprofit sector.
-She has worked with nonprofit organizations and community development corporations as an intern in Columbia University’s Office of Government and Community Affairs.
-Professor Hardy has also earned certificates in nonprofit governance, proposal writing, and board orientation from the Edyth Bush Institute for Philanthropy & Nonprofit Leadership, Crummer Graduate School of Business at Rollins College.
+Professor Hardy also has extensive experience in the small business and nonprofit sectors.
+She worked with nonprofit organizations and community development corporations as an intern in Columbia University’s Office of Government and Community Affairs.
+She routinely counsels small businesses and nonprofit organizations on strategic planning and other business matters.
+Professor Hardy has earned certificates in nonprofit governance, proposal writing, and board orientation from the Edyth Bush Institute for Philanthropy & Nonprofit Leadership, Crummer Graduate School of Business at Rollins College.

 Education